jinghuazhao/PW-pipeline/README.md

 ## FEATURES OF SOFTWARE

-Their features are briefly described as follows.
+These are briefly described as follows.

 1. **MAGENTA**.
 Segre, et al. (2010) describes how it works: ``First, DNA variants, e.g. single-nucleotide polymorphisms (SNPs), are mapped onto genes.
 Second, each gene is assigned a gene